 “In the winter months, inventory tends to be 20 percent to a third lower,” says Lawrence Yun, chief economist for the National Association of Realtors.
 “Home sales are definitely cyclical following seasonal patterns.”

-So, home sellers, don’t give up just yet—there’s still time to make 2017 count.
+So, home sellers, don’t give up just yet—there’s still time to make this year count.
 Here’s what we suggest:

 Before you deck the halls, ask yourself: Will this distract potential buyers?